An American Diabetes Association recognized center

 Individual sessions available as well for diabetes education and/or other chronic illnesses including; dietary education for congestive heart failure, heart disease, gastrointestinal disorders, and weight loss management.

-The Hannibal Regional Diabetes Support Group meets the first Wednesday of each month from 7-8 pm in the Hannibal Regional Hospital conference room A/B. This group is free of charge and open to the public.
-Please call 573-406-5823 for more information or to be added to our mailing list.
+Diabetes Support Group: The group provides an opportunity for learning and support in a relaxed environment.
+Each month a new educational topic is discussed.
+The group is led by diabetic educators from the Hannibal Regional Hospital Diabetes Center.
+It meets the first Wednesday of every month in the A/B Conference room in Hannibal Regional Hospital from 7:00pm to 8:00pm.
+This group is free of charge and open to the public.
+Please call 573-629-3417 or 573-629-3382 for more information or to be added to our mailing list.